-WVU offers a Master of Music degree in Piano Performance with emphasis in Piano Pedagogy.
+WVU offers a Master of Music in Piano Pedagogy.
 This program offers a variety of courses and comprehensive experience in individual and group piano instruction.

 This Master of Music degree is designed to provide advanced training to help prepare students to teach piano successfully in an independent studio, community music program or college.
 Topics covered may include: